Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Experience_Platform/105/Sitecore_Experience_Platform_105/Breaking_Changes.md

 Return to the [Sitecore Experience Platform 10.5](/downloads/Sitecore_Experience_Platform/105/Sitecore_Experience_Platform_105) release page.

-This release includes new features and improvements made in Sitecore Experience Platform (SXP) 10.5.
-Sitecore recommends that you upgrade to this release if it aligns with the specific needs of your organization.
-This release contains significant improvements in functionality worth evaluating.

 - [Solr 10 Upgrade](#solr-10-upgrade)
 - [Telerik UI for ASP.NET AJAX Upgrade](#telerik-ui-for-aspnet-ajax-upgrade)
 - [BinaryFormatter Replacement](#binaryformatter-replacement)